jishnub/MultiplesOfPi.jl/README.md

 PiExpTimes{N,Int64} where N
 ```

-This is so that structs of `PiTimes` do not lose accuracy in conversion.
+This is so that structs of `PiTimes` &mdash; such as complex numbers &mdash; do not lose accuracy in conversion.
+The behaviour is explained below with some examples:

 #### Arrays of mixed types